comunica/Article-ISWC2023-SolidQuery/content/related-work.md

 which makes them unsuitable for reliable benchmarking.
 In contrast, our benchmark provides a closed environment in full control of the experimenter.

+[SPLODGE](cite:cites splodge) is similar to QWalk, and makes use of crawled Linked Open Data.
+It therefore also suffers from the issues arising from uncontrolled execution environments like QWalk.
+Additionally, since it relies on crawled public data, it is not able to capture the structural properties specific to decentralized environments such as Solid, as these may be hidden behind an authentication layer.
+Our benchmark does not rely on crawled data, and instead simulates these structural properties.

 [WODSim](cite:cites linktraversaloptimization) is a tool that accepts an RDF dataset as input, and is able to simulate a Web of Linked Data documents.
 For each triple in the dataset, it can either place the triple inside the Linked Data document(s)